Infant Car Seat

 Rear middle

-The car seat placement that will provide your infant with maximum protection from impacts of all kinds is the middle backseat.
+The car seat placement that will provide your infant with maximum protection from impacts of all kinds is the rear center seat.
 It keeps them safe from side, rear, and frontal collisions, and is proven to be 43% safer than sitting in one of the side seats.
 According to research, the center in the back seat is always the most secure regardless of the type of car, or whether or not it has airbags.
 Providing a buffer between your newborn and the side of the car will reduce their risk of injury and give you peace of mind knowing they’re out of harm’s way.

 Rear side seats